Jonathan-libesa/Heart-attack-prediction/README.md

 restecg: Resting electrocardiographic results (0 = normal, 1 = having ST-T wave abnormality, 2 = probable or definite left ventricular hypertrophy).
 thalach: Maximum heart rate achieved.
 exang: Exercise-induced angina (1 = yes, 0 = no).

+Within the scope of the project, we first made the data set ready for Exploratory Data Analysis(EDA) We performed Exploratory Data Analysis(EDA).
+We analyzed numerical and categorical variables within the scope of univariate analysis by using Distplot and Pie Chart graphics.
+Within the scope of bivariate analysis, we analyzed the variables among each other using FacetGrid, Count Plot, Pair Plot, Swarm plot, Box plot, and Heatmap graphics.
+We made the data set ready for the model.
+In this context, we struggled with missing and outlier values.
+We used four different algorithms in the model phase.
+We got 87% accuracy and 88% AUC with the Logistic Regression model.
+We got 83% accuracy and 85% AUC with the Decision Tree Model.
+We got 83% accuracy and 89% AUC with the Support Vector Classifier Model.
+And we got 90.3% accuracy and 93% AUC with the Random Forest Classifier Model.
+When all these model outputs are evaluated, we prefer the model we created with the Random Forest Algorithm, which gives the best results.
+See you in the next project.
 oldpeak: ST depression induced by exercise relative to rest.
 slope: Slope of the peak exercise ST segment.
 ca: Number of major vessels colored by fluoroscopy.